teatimeguest/tex-filetypes.nvim/README.md

 ## Filetypes

-Provides support for the following filetypes:
+Provides support for the following file formats:

 <!-- panvimdoc-ignore-start -->
 <table>